 Cruising to Toba Inlet

-If you have cruised the southern end of Desolation Sound and want a taste of complete isolation, you might want to include Toba Inlet in your plans.
-The best time of year to experience Toba is early in the spring when all the waterfalls are running hard into this lovely fjord.
-We suggest taking advantage of early boarding to familiarize yourself with your yacht, become completely comfortable with the vessel and have time to ask questions of the knowledgeable DSYC staff and be well rested for your first day of travel.
+If you have cruised the southern end of Desolation Sound and want a taste of complete remoteness, then you might want to include Toba inlet in your plans.
+The best time of the year to see Toba and all its waterfalls is in the early spring, when mountain top snows are melting and running into this lovely fjord.
+Early boarding of your yacht is advised, so that you can be completely comfortable with the vessel, have time to ask questions of the knowledgeable DSYC staff and be well rested for your first day of travel.

 Day 1

 Today your destination is Squirrel Cove.
-After crossing the Comox Bar, head across the Salish Sea to Vivian Islet and Mystery Reef.
-Passing by Lund, you will cruise up through Thulin Passage and the Copeland Islands.
-You are now on a straight line that takes you into the charming and peaceful anchorage of Squirrel Cove.
+After crossing the Comox Bar, you head across the Salish Sea to Vivian islet and Mystery reef.
+Passing by Lund, you will cruise up through Thulin passage and the Copeland Islands.
+You are now on a straight line that will take you into the lovely and peaceful anchorage of Squirrel Cove.

 Day 2